lhdatalab/lhdatalab.github.io/_posts/2019-08-01-meteohack-fft-index.md

 button_icon: 'github'
 button_text: 'View on Github'
 lead_text: "The effects of unchecked climate change - flash flooding.
 See our submission for team <b>GeoHack</b> to Environment Canada and Hackworks' MeteoHack <b>hackathon.</b><br>
 <p><b>Winner</b> in the Warning!
-Danger ahead! category - analyzed Earth science and weather data to monitor natural disasters, and impact on life and property.
+Danger Ahead! category - analyze Earth science and weather data to monitor natural disasters, and impact on life and property.</p>
-AirBnB can increase revenue by $1 billion (from $3.8B) by increasing customer conversion rates from 50% to 65% (US only).
-See Readme.md (at the GitHub link below) for a more complete summary.</p>"
+<p>My personal contribution was modelling floods using Fast Fourier Transforms ee Readme.md (at the GitHub link below) for a more complete summary.</p>"
 ---